-- A.) Prenumbered receipts are not used, by reconciled payments made with payment coupons sent in. - B.) Traced reconciled payments and payment coupons to deposit slip. - C.) Traced the deposit slip to the actual deposit per the bank statement. - D.) Deposits were made within one business day of receipt at the collection location. - E.) Traced the actual deposit per the bank statement to the general ledger.
+- A.) Prenumbered receipts are not used, but payments made are reconciled with payment coupons sent in. - B.) Traced reconciled payments and payment coupons to deposit slip. - C.) Traced the deposit slip to the actual deposit per the bank statement. - D.) Deposits were made within one business day of receipt at the collection location. - E.) Traced the actual deposit per the bank statement to the general ledger.